Robert F. Ritchie

 Phone: 215-968-8270 Ext: 8270

-Mr. Ritchie is a twenty-year veteran of the Philadelphia Police Department who currently holds the rank of Captain.
+Mr. Ritchie is a twenty-one year veteran of the Philadelphia Police Department who currently holds the rank of Captain.
 As a Police Officer, he has had various assignments including being assigned to the Highway Patrol Unit, where he had the honor of escorting the President of the United States in a motorcade on several occasions.
 Mr. Ritchie has been trained by the Philadelphia Police Department’s Counter Terrorism Bureau Major Incident Response Team (MIRT) and has been the recipient of numerous departmental commendations, including one for bravery and another for heroism.
 Mr. Ritchie is the recipient of the 2012 Citizens Crime Commission Award for Heroism.
 Mr. Ritchie is also the recipient of a Commonwealth of Pennsylvania State Senate Award for Bravery.

 Mr. Ritchie earned an Associate of Liberal Arts degree and a Bachelor of Science degree in Public Safety Administration.
 In May of 2009, Mr. Ritchie earned a Master of Science degree in Emergency Management Administration from Fairleigh-Dickinson University.
 Mr. Ritchie has also earned two post-graduate certificates from Fairleigh-Dickinson University: Global Security & Terrorism Studies and School Security & Safety Administration.
 In May of 2013, Mr. Ritchie earned a Master of Science in Homeland Security from Fairleigh-Dickinson University.